SoumyBhow/skyscraper/README.md

 ## How to install Skyscraper (Android Termux)
 Follow the steps below to install the latest version of Skyscraper.
 ### Download, compile and install

-When you've installed the prerequisites as described above, you can install Skyscraper by typing in the following commands in Termux:
+You can install Skyscraper in Termux by typing in the following commands:
 ```
 wget -q -O - https://raw.githubusercontent.com/SoumyBhow/skyscraper/master/update_skyscraper.sh | bash
 ```